-During the mussel inventory in the River Suså in August 2017, a total of 15 living individuals of U. crassus was found at two survey sites in the Upper Suså - 13 individuals at UC0 near Assendrup and two individuals at UC8 near Vrangstrup, the latter confirming the historical finding of U. crassus at UC8 (Fig. 3, Appendix II).
-In addition, six mussel individuals with a morphology mistakable to the morphology of U. crassus were found at those survey sites.
-DNA analyses must confirm the morphological identification.
+During the mussel inventory in the River Suså in August 2017, a total of 6 living individuals of U. crassus (genetically confirmed) was found at two survey sites in the Upper Suså - five individuals at UC0 near Assendrup and one individual at UC8 near Vrangstrup, the latter confirming the historical finding of U. crassus at UC8 (Fig. 4, Appendix III).
+Other mussels DNA sampled and species identification by means of molecular methods represented the swollen river mussel Unio tumidus (n = 16) and the painter's mussel Unio pictorum (n = 1).
 No shells or living U. crassus were recorded in the Lower Suså, where the invasive zebra mussel Dreissena polymorpha represents the dominant mussel species.
-Shell findings of U. crassus were recorded at all but one survey site in the Upper Suså, whereas most shells occurred at the survey site UCO, where U. crassus co-exists with a dense population of the swollen river mussel Unio tumidus (Fig. 4, Appendix I, II).
+Shell findings of U. crassus were recorded at all but one survey site in the Upper Suså, whereas most shells occurred at the survey site UC0, where U. crassus co-exists with a dense population of U. tumidus (Fig. 4, Appendix III).

-In the following sections of this report, detailed results of the overview and specific mussel investigation are presented for each survey site and inventory measure.
-In the appendixes I and II, a summary of the data is provided in table form.
+In the following sections of this report, detailed results of the overview and specific mussel investigation are presented for each survey site and inventory aproach.
+In the appendixes II and III, a summary of the data is provided in table form.

 Figure 4.
-Overview map of the River Suså and Torpe Kanal showing historical findings of living Unio crassus and shells (green and red circles) and findings from the present mussel inventory.
+Overview map of the River Suså and of Torpe Kanal showing historical findings of living Unio crassus and shells (green and red circles) and findings from the present mussel inventory.
 Symbols denote the U. crassus inventory sites in Suså.
 Lines show river stretches of additional screening for U. crassus.
 Dark green bars and lines denote findings of living U. crassus individuals and purple squares the absence of living U. crassus and shells.
 Light green triangles show the presence of U. crassus shells at densities of 5-20 shells/100m, and orange polygons at densities of 1-5 shells/100m.

-Upper Suså - survey site UC0 near Assendrup
+Upper Suså - survey site UCO near Assendrup

 The survey site (100 m in length) is located 200 m upstream of the bridge near Assendrupvej (WGS 84 decimal (lat, lon): 55.33320, 11.84685), where the river is 5.6 m wide and 0.7 m deep, on average.
 A forest patch surrounds the river from the bridge to 500 m upstream.
-The dense tree cover provides shadowing of the river up to 90 % (Fig. 5a).
+The dense tree cover provides shadowing of the river up to 90 % (Fig. 5A).
 Tree roots stabilize the steep shore, particular at the left riverside looking in upstream direction.
 The streambed is soft, although dominated by pebbles and cobbles.
 The sediment heterogeneity is intermediate.
-A thin layer of organic material covers the sediment (Fig. 5b), but algae are absent.
+A thin layer of organic material covers the sediment (Fig. 5B), but algae are absent.
 Along the survey site, no artificial river regulation occurs and no dredging took place in the past.
 Smell of manure from the fields surrounding the forest patch and the river was substantial.